TheShubham99/HearMeOut/README.md

 <h2 align="center" id="about">About The Project</h2>

 Hear Me Out is a platform where you can share your thoughts with experts.
-We choose our expertd carefully.
+We choose our experts carefully.
 The Experts are some really kind hearted people who are there to listen to your stories, without any judgements.
 Every expert posses a common quality and that is they are a **Good Listener**.

 ---